 for a one-dimensional singular kernel $k$ defined off the diagonal.
-In this regime, the singularity is governed by the level variable $|\phi(x)-\psi(y)|$, while the geometry of the problem is concentrated in the fibers and level sets of $\phi$ and $\psi$.
+In this regime, the singularity is governed by the level variable $|\phi(x)-\psi(y)|$, while the geometry of the problem is concentrated on the fibers and level sets of $\phi$ and $\psi$.

-The main result of the manuscript is not an isolated inequality for the original truncated form, but rather a framework of exact reduction and transfer that makes it possible to isolate the one-dimensional singular variable and to reintroduce the geometry at a final recomposition stage where two qualitatively distinct regimes emerge: a \textit{uniform regime} and a \textit{critical regime}.
-The goal is to separate explicitly three layers that typically appear entangled: the intrinsic reduction at the level of pushforward measures, the one-dimensional singular analysis where the kernel $k$ acts, and the final geometric recomposition where the fibers, critical values, and the boundary reappear.

-In this first complete realization, this framework takes the form of a sparse transfer from the reduced model to the original geometric problem.
-The choice of sparse technology reflects the fact that it provides a suitable analytic output at the one-dimensional layer, not that the scope of the scheme is exhausted by it.
+The goal of the manuscript is to isolate this structure.
+We prove that the synchronized truncated form first admits an exact reduction to a one-dimensional singular form in the level variables and that, after applying a sparse input in that reduced layer, the output can be geometrically recomposed in the original space.
+The main architecture is therefore

+This organization yields two main results: Theorem~\ref{thm:exact-pushforward-reduction}, which establishes the exact reduction, and Theorem~\ref{thm:main-recomposition}, which recomposes the transferred output and separates the uniform and critical regimes.

+One-dimensional sparse domination is not used here as an isolated result, but rather as an analytic input within an architecture of reduction and recomposition.
+The structural point is that, for synchronized kernels, the multidimensional singularity separates exactly from the geometry of the fibers: first one reduces to the pushforward level, then one applies one-dimensional singular analysis, and finally one recomposes the output in terms of the original phases.
+This recomposition gives rise to two qualitatively different behaviors: a \textit{uniform regime}, with global functional closure, and a \textit{critical regime}, whose natural output is localized and weighted.

-This perspective places the present work within the line of work initiated by Maz'ya, who showed that certain classes of multidimensional integral equations admit an equivalent reduction to equations for functions of fewer variables through a factorization based on the coarea formula \cite{Mazya2007CoareaIE}.
-The affinity with that viewpoint is structural: here as well, the reduction to the level variable constitutes the core of the analysis.
+This perspective is related to the line initiated by Maz'ya, who showed that certain classes of multidimensional integral equations admit an equivalent reduction to equations for functions of fewer variables through a factorization based on the coarea formula \cite{Mazya2007CoareaIE}.
+The affinity with that point of view is structural: here as well, reduction to the level variable is the organizing core of the analysis.

-The difference lies in the stage at which the geometry is brought in.
-In Maz'ya's strong formulation for two phases (cf.\ Example~2 in \cite{Mazya2007CoareaIE}), the recomposition already incorporates an explicit geometric restriction between the two families of level sets, namely the nonparallelism of the normals on the intersections
+The difference lies in the point at which the geometry is introduced.
+In Maz'ya's strong formulation for two phases, the recomposition already incorporates an explicit geometric restriction between the two families of levels, namely the non-parallelism of the normals on the intersections

 or equivalently